noteed/openerpdist/README.md

 generate a `setup.py` file.
 Note that it will first check with `bzr diff` if the directory (assumed to be a `.bzr` repository) is clean.

-Once done, you can simple execute
+Once done, you can simply execute

     > python2 setup.py sdist